 No beamforming steering matrix is applied to the waveform, the Beamformed field in HE- SIG-A of a Ranging NDP is always set to 0.
 For transmission of HE-LTFs, if NSTS = NTx, Q matrix shall be an Identity matrix, and if NSTS < NTx, Q matrix shall be based on antenna selection matrix with no antenna swapping.
 Q matrix becomes an Identity matrix when all 0 rows are removed.

-Can use insecure HE-LTFs or Secure HE-LTFs with randomized LTF sequence; see 27.3.18d (Construction of Secure HE-LTF).
+Can use insecure HE-LTFs or Secure HE-LTFs.

+Secure HE-LTFs shall use randomized LTF sequence, pseudo random and deterministic per stream phase rotation.
+For improved security, a frequency domain flat top window, instead of the frequency domain rectangular window, can optionally be used.
+See 27.3.18d (Construction of Secure HE-LTF).

 Has a Packet Extension (PE) field that is 4 μs in duration; when using Secure HE-LTFs with randomized LTF sequence, the PE will start with a zero-power GI.